 Learn something new every day More Info... by email

-Making counterfeit copies for sale: While software piracy laws differ from nation to nation, this particular infringement is illegal in most countries.
-Obscure exceptions might exist for uncommon circumstances in certain countries, such as modification of a program for benefit of the disabled, but in general, duplicating software for the purpose of selling it is the classic definition of software piracy.
+Making counterfeit copies for sale: While piracy laws differ from nation to nation, this particular infringement is illegal in most countries.
+Obscure exceptions might exist for uncommon circumstances in certain countries, such as modification of a program for benefit of the disabled, but in general, duplicating software for the purpose of selling it is the classic definition of this act.

 Hard-disk loading: Another form of software piracy is selling a computer system with illegal software already installed.
 Generally, the buyer does not receive manuals, license agreements, or even the CDs or diskettes containing the original program.

 Internet sharing: Software that is neither freeware nor shareware cannot be legally disseminated online.
 However, many software programs are readily available over P2P (peer to peer) networks, via binary newsgroups or in chat rooms.
-This type of software piracy is referred to as warez and has commonly been cracked to make it usable by anyone without restrictive copyright securities in place.
+This is referred to as warez and has commonly been cracked to make it usable by anyone without restrictive copyright securities in place.

 Renting software: While libraries and educational institutions can purchase special licenses to rent some types of software, renting software in general is illegal and a form of software piracy.

-Unrestricted client access: Installing software on a server without a network license and allowing clients to access that software is considered software piracy.
+Unrestricted client access: Installing software on a server without a network license and allowing clients to access that software.

 OEM/Unbundling: Selling OEM (original equipment manufacturer) software separate from the hardware it comes bundled with is another form of software piracy.

 Using personal software for commercial purposes: Many software programs are free for personal use, but require a license for commercial use.

 Using shareware beyond the trial period without paying for it: According to most shareware EULAs, a user must either pay for shareware or uninstall it after the trial period to avoid software piracy.